-Now a nonlinear equation of the perturbation, that accommodates nonlinearity up to any desired order, has already been derived, as equation~(\ref{perteq}) shows.
-This equation can then be applied to study the stability of stationary sub-critical flows in a nonlinear regime.
-The perturbation is designed to behave like a standing wave about a globally sub-critical stationary solution, obeying the boundary condition that the spatial part of the perturbation vanishes at two radial points in the axisymmetric geometry --- one at a great distance from the accretor (the outer boundary), and the other very close to it (the inner boundary).
+Equation~(\ref{perteq}) gives a nonlinear equation of the perturbation, accommodating nonlinearity to any desired order.
+We design the perturbation to behave like a standing wave about a globally sub-critical stationary solution, obeying the boundary condition that the spatial part of the perturbation vanishes at two radial points in the axisymmetric geometry, one at a great distance from the accretor (the outer boundary), and the other very close to it (the inner boundary).
 While the former boundary is a self-evident fact of the flow, there is a certain measure of difficulty in identifying the latter.
 The guiding principle behind the choice of the two boundaries is that the background stationary solution should be continuous in the interim region.
 For a globally continuous sub-critical solution, that connects the outer boundary to the accretor, the inner boundary is obviously the surface of the accretor itself.
-If, on the other hand, even a sub-critical inflow is also disrupted by a shock, then the inner boundary should be the standing front of the shock itself.
+If, however, even a sub-critical inflow is disrupted by a shock, then the inner boundary should be the standing front of the shock itself.
 It is conceivable that no part of the perturbation on the background flow may percolate through the shock front, and so, the discontinuous front itself may be set as a boundary for the perturbation.
 Such piecewise continuity of a stability analysis, on either side of a discontinuity, is not uncommon in studies on fluid flows~\citep{rbpla07}.

-The mathematical treatment involving nonlinearity will be confined to the second order only (the lowest order of nonlinearity).
-Even simplified so, the entire procedure will still carry much of the complications associated with a nonlinear problem.
+Our mathematical treatment involving nonlinearity is confined to the second order only (the lowest order of nonlinearity).
+Even simplified so, the entire procedure carries much of the complications associated with a nonlinear problem.
 The restriction of not going beyond the second order of nonlinearity implies that $h^{\mu \nu}$ in equations~(\ref{aitch}) will contain primed quantities in their first power only.
-Taken together with equation~(\ref{perteq}), this will preserve all the terms which are nonlinear in the second order.
-So, performing the necessary expansion of $v=v_0+v^\prime$, $\rho = \rho_0 +\rho^\prime$ and $f=f_0+f^\prime$ in equations~(\ref{aitch}) up to the first order only, and defining a new set of metric elements, $q^{\mu \nu} = f_0 h^{\mu \nu}$, one obtains
+Taken together with equation~(\ref{perteq}), this will preserve of all the terms that are nonlinear in the second order.
+So, performing the necessary expansion of $v=v_0+v^\prime$, $\rho = \rho_0 +\rho^\prime$ and $f=f_0+f^\prime$ in equations~(\ref{aitch}), up to the first order only, and defining a new set of metric elements, $q^{\mu \nu} = f_0 h^{\mu \nu}$, we obtain